codemagic-ci-cd/codemagic-docs/content/code-signing/macos-code-signing.md

 Before you can start signing or distributing your app, there are a few things you need.

 * [Apple Developer Program](https://developer.apple.com/programs/enroll/) membership
-* An [app ID](https://developer.apple.com/account/resources/identifiers/bundleId/add/) for your macOS app in Apple Developer portal
+* An [app ID](https://developer.apple.com/account/resources/identifiers/bundleId/add/) for your macOS app in the Apple Developer portal
 * **signing certificates** (`Personal Information Exchange, .p12`)
 * A **provisioning profile** (`.provisionprofile`)